 Deep Drawings – Executing Complex Shapes with Hydraulic Presses

 Deep drawing sheet metal is a form of stamping that is generally defined by the ratio of the width to the height of a finished piece, such that the height of the stamping is greater than its width.
-Yet, in practice there are many applications that require this approach to metal forming, but which would fall outside this strict definition of deep drawings.
+Yet, in practice, there are many applications that require this approach to metal forming, but which would fall outside this strict definition of deep drawings.
 There are many examples of deep drawn stampings in both the consumer durables as well as the consumer disposables industry.
 Items such as stainless steel kitchen sinks are an example in the consumer durables area, while beer and soda cans are examples of consumer disposable products.

-Deep drawings can be further categorized into simple shapes and complex shapes.
+Deep drawing sheet metal can be further categorized into simple shapes and complex shapes.
 Simple shapes are typically seamless tubular products with straight walls, while complex shapes may have non-symmetrical geometries and additional surface features such as bump-outs, recesses or holes of different dimensions or shapes.
 Deep drawing is usually a compound process that includes stamping – radial tension-tangential compression -and stretch-and-bend along the sides of components.
 The stamping action in deep drawing is always accompanied by other forming techniques within the press.

 A common example of a product this type of process might be used to produce is motorcycle gas tanks.
 These commonly have completely unusual topologies in any given dimension and often include some beading, flanging and openings for filling and feeding fuel out to the engine.